Partitioning Perfect Graphs into Stars: Introduction

-On the boundary to NP-hardness, we strengthen a result of \citet{MZ05} and \citet{MT07} by showing that \probPthreePart, which is \probStarPart with $s=2$, is NP-complete on grid graphs with maximum degree three.
+\looseness=-1 On the boundary of NP-completeness, we strengthen a result of \citet{MZ05} and \citet{MT07} by showing that \probPthreePart is NP-hard on grid graphs with maximum degree three.
 Note that in strong contrast to this, \textsc{$K_3$-Partition} is linear-time solvable on graphs with maximum degree three~\cite{RNB13}.
-Furthermore, \probPthreePart is NP-complete on chordal graphs, while \textsc{$K_3$-Partition} is polynomial-time solvable in this case~\cite{DK98}.
+Furthermore, we show \probPthreePart to be NP-hard on chordal graphs, while \textsc{$K_3$-Partition} is known to be \pt{} solvable in this case~\cite{DK98}.
+Note that NP-hardness for~$s=2$ does not directly imply NP-hardness for all values~$s\ge 2$ (for example, the case~$s=5$ is trivially solvable on grid graphs since they have maximum degree four).
 We observe that \probPthreePart is typically not easier than \probStarPart for~$s\ge3$.
-An exception to this rule is provided by the class of split graphs, where \probPthreePart is polynomial-time solvable but \probStarPart is NP-complete for any constant value~$s\ge3$.
-Due to space constraints, most of our proofs have been moved to an appendix.
+An exception to this rule is the class of split graphs (which are chordal), where \probPthreePart is \pt{} solvable but \probStarPart is NP-hard for any constant value~$s\ge3$.

 \paragraph{Preliminaries.} We assume basic familiarity with standard graph classes~\cite{BLS99,Gol04}.
 Definitions of the graph classes are provided when first studied in this paper.
-The graph~$K_{1,s}$ is often called an \sstar in the following.
-For a graph $G=(V,E)$, an \emph{\starpartition{s}} is a set of~$k:=|V|/(s+1)$ pairwise disjoint vertex subsets~$V_1, V_2, \ldots,\allowbreak V_k \subseteq V$ with $\bigcup_{1 \leq i\leq k}V_i=V$ such that each subgraph~$G[V_i]$ contains an \sstar as a (not necessarily induced) subgraph.
-We refer to the vertex sets~$V_i$ as \emph{stars}, even though the correct description of a star would be \emph{arbitrary~$K_{1,s}$-subgraph of~$G[V_i]$}. \probPthreePart is the special case of \probStarPart ($s=2$), where the star is a~$P_3$, that is, a path on three vertices.
+We call the complete bipartite graph~$K_{1,s}$ an \emph{\sstar}.
+For a graph $G=(V,E)$, an \emph{\starpartition{s}} is a set of~$k\coloneqq|V|/(s+1)$ pairwise disjoint vertex subsets~$V_1, V_2, \ldots,\allowbreak V_k \subseteq V$ with $\bigcup_{1 \leq i\leq k}V_i=V$ such that each induced subgraph~$G[V_i]$ contains an \sstar as a (not necessarily induced) subgraph.
+We refer to the vertex sets~$V_i$ as \emph{stars}, even though the correct description of a star would be an \emph{arbitrary~$K_{1,s}$-subgraph of~$G[V_i]$}. \probPthreePart is the special case of \probStarPart with $s=2$.
 Without loss of generality, we assume throughout the paper that the input graph~$G$ is connected (otherwise, we can solve the partition problem separately for each connected component of~$G$).
-Throughout the paper, we denote by $n:=|V|$ the number of vertices and by $m:=|E|$ the number of edges in a graph~$G=(V,E)$.
+We denote by $n\coloneqq|V|$ the number of vertices and by $m\coloneqq|E|$ the number of edges in a graph~$G=(V,E)$.
+For a vertex $v\in V$, we denote by~$N[v]\coloneqq\{u\in V\mid \{u,v\}\in E\}\cup\{v\}$ the \emph{closed neighborhood} of~$v$.